1. KnowledgeBank

 Other factors that impact how you make an R&D tax credit claim

-If you are classed as an SME for R&D tax credit purposes, your next step will be to make a claim via the SME R&D tax credit scheme.
+If you are classed as an SME for R&D tax credit purposes, your next step will be to make a claim under either the merged scheme or the ERIS scheme.
 However, there are a few other factors that could come into play which effectively restrict your SME status for R&D tax credit claims.

 Further detail on each is available in the following articles: